cdang1234/godoc_dev_sync/README.md

 Additional documentation on examples: https://golang.org/pkg/testing/

+## Writing Examples for Interfaces

+Let's say you want examples to show how you want your interfaces to behave.
+Since we can't instantiate interfaces we must instead generate mocks of the interfaces via pegomock.

+Once this is done you leverage pegomock to demontrate what the expected behavior is for types that implement the interface.

 ## Bug Reporting
 Top-level comments that begin with the word "BUG(who)” are recognized as known bugs, and included in the "Bugs” section of the package documentation.